xcfem/xc/src/readme.md

 to look at it and give your own comments)

 ### Domain
-contains the classes for the domain. all in subdirectores:
+contains the classes for the domain.

 ### Material
 Classes that represent the materials abstraction.